stack-of-tasks/pinocchio/README.md

 **Pinocchio** is extensible.
 **Pinocchio** is multi-thread friendly.
 **Pinocchio** is reliable and extensively tested (unit-tests, simulations and real robotics applications).
-**Pinocchio** is supported on Mac OS X and many Linux distributions ([see build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).
+**Pinocchio** is supported and tested on Windows, Mac OS X, Unix and Linux ([see build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).

 ## Performances